-STATE FAIR HEARING INFORMATION

-Can a Member Ask for a State Fair Hearing?
+STATE FAIR HEARING INFORMATION Can a Member ask for a State Fair Hearing?

-If a Member, as a member of the health plan, disagrees with the health plan's decision, the Member has the right to ask for a fair hearing.
-The Member may name someone to represent him or her by writing a letter to the health plan telling Texas Children's Health Plan the name of the person the Member wants to represent him or her.
-A provider may be the Member's representative.
-The Member or the Member's representative must ask for the fair hearing within 90 days of the date on the health plan's letter that tells of the decision being challenged.
-If the Member does not ask for the fair hearing within 90 days, the Member may lose his or her right to a fair hearing.
-To ask for a fair hearing, the Member or the Member's representative should either send a letter or call the Health Plan at:
+If a Member, as a member of the health plan, disagrees with the health plan's decision, the Member has the right to ask for a State Fair Hearing.
+The Member may name someone to represent them by contacting the health plan giving the name of the person the Member wants to represent him or her.
+A provider may be the Member's representative if the provider is named as the Member's authorized representative.
+The Member or the Member's representative must ask for the State Fair Hearing within 120 days of the date on the health plan's letter that tells of the decision being challenged.
+If the Member does not ask for the State Fair Hearing within 120 days, the Member may lose his or her right to a State Fair Hearing.
+To ask for a State Fair Hearing, the Member or the Member's representative should either send a letter to the health plan at:

-Texas Children's Health Plan Attention: Appeals Department NB 8390 PO Box 300709 Houston, TX 77230 832-828-1008
+Texas Children's Health Plan Attention: Appeals Department PO Box 300709 Houston, TX 77230 832-828-1008 or call Texas Children's Health Plan at 832-828-1008 or toll free at 1-866-959-2555.

-If the Member asks for a fair hearing within 10 days from the time the Member gets the hearing notice from the health plan, the Member has the right to keep getting any service the health plan denied, at least until the final hearing decision is made.
-If the Member does not request a fair hearing within 10 days from the time the Member gets the hearing notice, the service the health plan denied will be stopped.
+If the Member asks for a State Fair Hearing within 10 days from the time the Member gets the hearing notice from the health plan, the Member has the right to keep getting any service the health plan denied, based on previously authorized services at least until the final hearing decision is made.
+If the Member does not request a State Fair Hearing within 10 days from the time the Member gets the hearing notice, the service the health plan denied will be stopped.

-If the Member asks for a fair hearing, the Member will get a packet of information letting the Member know the date, time, and location of the hearing.
-Most fair hearings are held by telephone.
+If the Member asks for a State Fair Hearing, the Member will get a packet of information letting the Member know the date, time, and location of the hearing.
+Most State Fair Hearings are held by telephone.
 At that time, the Member or the Member's representative can tell why the Member needs the service the health plan denied.